ExcitedSpider/excitedspider.github.io/_posts/2023-12-10-Inductive-Propositions.md

 Conjecture collatz : forall n, Collatz_holds_for n.
 ```

-So far (2023), mathematicians haven't find a way to prove or disprove this Conjecture.
+So far (2023), mathematicians haven't find a way to prove or disprove this Conjecture[^3].
 ### Example: Permutations
 A permutation of a ordered set is a rearrangement into a new order by some rules.
 For example, the proposition `Perm3` defines a set of permutation rules on 3-elements set.